 National Institute of Certified Estate Planners - Certification

 For licensed financial, legal and tax professionals, the National Institute of Certified Estate Planners offers a certification course.
-The 40 hours of coursework covers a variety of topics, including living wills and living trusts.
 The entire program typically takes five or six months to complete.
 Upon successful completion of coursework, students take a proctored certification exam.
 There is a fee involved with this program.

 University of Miami - Master of Laws in Estate Planning